-Alexandria turns controversy into opportunity by teaching the history of Confederate namesakes
+Alexandria turns controversy into opportunity by teaching students the racist history behind school names

 “He didn’t want to end segregation,” she finally messaged the class.
 “He thought we learned differently.”

-In an interview later, Kaelyn said the lesson made her feel bad, because previous teachers — in kindergarten and second grade — had always portrayed Maury as such a good person.
+In an interview later, Kaelyn said the lesson made her feel bad because previous teachers — in kindergarten and second grade — had always portrayed Maury as such a good person.

 “It’s just not fair that kids have to walk in the hallway, Black kids especially, of a school named after somebody who just wasn’t great to them in the past,” she said.
 She would like to see the school renamed for Harriet Tubman, or maybe Barack or Michelle Obama.

 But the lesson also made her feel good, Kaelyn said.
-For one, she enjoyed developing her own opinion about her past and present, and the place she goes to school.
+For one, she enjoyed developing her own opinion about her past and present and the place she goes to school.
 And she thinks everybody in America needs to learn history.

 “Sometimes our history is good, sometimes it’s not so good, but it’s just the world we live in,” Kaelyn said.
 But “if you don’t know history, you don’t know if something ever happened before.”